-Remote operation
+Remote Operation

 This generally describes a situation where the physical location of the transmitter/receiver is different from that of the controlling operator.
 This can be supported by software that allows receiver audio and other information to be sent to a remote computer (possibly located thousands of miles away) that also controls transmit, rotor, and other station functions.
-Contest rules are still evolving on the validity of this configuration.
-Some contests, such as the CQ WW's Xtreme category, encourage it.
+Contest and DX rules are still evolving on the validity of this configuration.
+Most seem to allow remote operation as long as the transmitters and antennas are in a single physical location.